 - misusing spiritual or religious beliefs and practices to justify other types of abuse and violence

-- forcing a woman to act against her spiritual or religious obligations
+- forcing someone to act against their spiritual or religious obligations

-- accusing a woman of being too religious or not religious enough
+- accusing someone of being too religious or not religious enough

-- ridiculing a woman’s understanding of religious practices or beliefs.
+- ridiculing someone’s understanding of religious practices or beliefs.

 What to do if you are experiencing spiritual abuse